Codethulhu03/DRONE-F1/README.md

-> The "stripped" branch now contains a minimized version of the current drone code for use in student projects.
+> This branch contains a minimized version of the current drone code for use in student projects.